vetcoders/CodeScribe/docs/MLX_CHEATSHEET.md

 ## MLX‑Whisper (STT)

-VistaScribe already uses `mlx_whisper` for local STT.
+CodeScribe already uses `mlx_whisper` for local STT.
 For ad‑hoc transcription outside the app you can call it programmatically or via Python module entry points.
 Example Python usage:

 ```python
 import mlx_whisper as whisper